jonwa/lerna-release-workflow/README.md

 ## How it works

-Each push to `master` branch will generate a version number, git tag, Conventional Changelog, release commit, pushing changes to the origin and publish your packages to GitHub Package Registry.
+Each push to `master` branch will generate a version number, git tag, Conventional Changelog, release commit, pushing changes to the origin and publish to GitHub Package Registry.